Rhythm Club fire: Fire

 The Natchez Fire Department did not yet exist, but two volunteer companies provided one full-time firefighter.
 One of the men lived and worked from the Phoenix Fire Station, about four blocks from the Rhythm Night Club.
 The fire station received its first telephone call about the club fire at around 11:15 p.m.
 The first fire engine arrived within minutes, and the first hose was targeted at the front entrance and upper ceiling of the lobby and the second was sent into a small open window at the rear of the club.
 The sound of the victims screaming could be heard through the town.
-The fire was put out around ten to thirty minutes.
+The fire was put out after around ten to thirty minutes.

 21 of the 24 existing windows had been boarded up to prevent outsiders from viewing or listening to the music, and as a result the crowd was trapped.
 Some survivors were able to get out the front door or through the ticket booth, while others tried to press their way to the back door, which was padlocked and boarded shut.
 Upon realizing their limited options to escape the fire, many victims attempted to break through the corrugated steel walls of the building, but were unsuccessful.
 People broke through windows using their hands and chairs, but the windows became jammed.
 Blinding smoke made movement difficult.
 Survivors remembered the burning moss falling from the ceiling and forming a barrier between the dance floor and the exit, with the moss igniting clothing and hair of victims and survivors.
 The front door was the only exit, and the doors swung inward.
 Escape from the main entrance was made almost impossible as flames blocked the entrance, pushing the crowd towards the back of the club.
 Due to the walls being made of metal, and little ventilation for the heat or the smoke, the walls held the heat in the club like an oven.
 When water from the fire hoses hit the metal siding, it created steam that scalded many victims.
 Doctors later found that most of the dead had been suffocated by smoke inhalation or crushed as the crowd was pushed to the rear of the building.
 Most of the bodies were found piled near the rear of the building by the bandstand, the stacked bodies reaching shoulder height.